rkendall/reffix/README.md

 All lists of globs, as described below, must be comma-separated and enclosed in quotes.

-- `-f --filter-directories <directory-globs>` - Specify a list directory names or globs to exclude from parsing.
+- `-f --filter-directories <directory-globs>` - Specify a list of directory names or globs to exclude from parsing.
 The names are added to the default list of `'.*,node_modules,build'`.
 - `-S --sources <file_globs>` - Specify a glob or series of globs to filter the files that contain (are sources of) references.
 For example, `'!*Spec.js,*.js'`.
 Overrides the default filter, which is `'*.js,*.jsx'`.
 - `-T --targets [file_glob]` - Specify a glob or series of globs to filter the files that are referenced (targets of references) by other files.
 Overrides the default filter, which is `'*.js,*.jsx,*.json'`.